osm-search/Nominatim/docs/admin/Migration.md

     If you are migrating from a version <3.6, then you still have to follow the manual migration steps up to 3.6.

+## 3.7.0 -> master

+### NOMINATIM_PHRASE_CONFIG removed

+Custom blacklist configurations for special phrases now need to be handed with the `--config` parameter to `nominatim special-phrases`.
+Alternatively you can put your custom configuration in the project directory in a file named `phrase-settings.json`.

+Version 3.8 also removes the automatic converter for the php format of the configuration in older versions.
+If you are updating from Nominatim < 3.7 and still work with a custom `phrase-settings.php`, you need to manually convert it into a json format.

 ## 3.6.0 -> 3.7.0

 ### New format and name of configuration file